Dona Neuma: Career

 To earn a living income, Neuma began washing clothes after she was not allowed to take up employment in factory because she was black.
 In the 1950s, Neuma learnt of a school in Madureira that had a substantial default rate and brought some students to her shack made of brick-and-wood to learn to read and write through a literacy programme featuring local swear words that she invented.
 Neuma took part in the Superior Council of the Samba Schools during the 1960s, discussing the organisation of Rio de Janeiro schools.
 She was president for several terms of the Mangueira samba school and established the children's and female's "women's department" wing.
 Neuma housed many temporarily homeless people and did not turn a single person away, fostering 23 children alongside her four biological children, with her husband, a carpenter.

 Neuma regularly sought carpenters and sculptors who constructed floats and the designers and seamstresses that created the costumes for the annual carnival celebration.
 She said she would not attend the 1993 carnival in protest over the school's administration but subsequently relented.
 Throughout her life, the pre-Lenten dance and song celebrations evolved from "simply presented, purely community-based celebrations of Afro-Brazilian culture to the fiercely competitive, flashy, televised spectacles of today's Carnival."
 When samba evolved to a commeralised art form, Neuma questioned whether it would "still capture with frivolity the ferocity of existence, as it did when the Mangueira samba school was starting out."
 Individuals such as Chico Buarque, Ricardo Cravo Albin, Pedro Ernesto Baptista, Antônio Carlos Jobim, Negrão de Lima, Heitor Villa-Lobos and Noel Rosa frequented her home.

-She recorded the track Brasil, terra adorada with Carlos Cachaça and Cartola Cachaça on their LP Cartola entre amigos in 1984.
+She recorded the track Brasil, terra adorada with Cartola and Carlos Cachaça on their LP Cartola entre amigos in 1984.
 In 1998, Neuma appeared on the album Chico Buarque de Mangueira in celebration of the Mangueira samba school and performed a single track on the 1999 CD album Velha Guarda da Mangueira e convidados.
 In 2000, she was a primary collaborator on the album Mangueira – sambas de terreiro e outros sambas, performing on five tracks.
 Neuma is a 1998 recipient of the Ordem do Mérito Cultural.